eodash/eodash-docs/index.md

       link: /content

 features:
-  - title: For community administrators
+  - title: For developers
     details: Learn how to create an eodash instance for your community providing a customized environment with a user facing dashboard
-  - title: For community members
+  - title: For data visualization configurators
     details: Learn how to integrate your content (like data and results) into an existing eodash instance
 ---